-used.
-This drawing is meant to resemble what I did sketch when control-by-species was far more crude than is our comprehensive management today.
-Each color really does represent a weed and shows how the perimeter (black dashed line) around our property line (in yellow) is so critical to protecting it against those nasty commons.
-To draw one for real use today would be a ridiculous exercise, taking too long to maintain to be useful, nor would its resolution be nearly sufficient to be helpful.
+This drawing is meant to resemble what I did sketch when control-by-species was far more crude than is our comprehensive management today; each thin line color represented a particular weed infestation at the time (about 2005-6).
+This chapter will take us around the perimeter (black dashed line) of our property line (in yellow) as I have defended it for at least the last 14 years.
+To draw a plan like this for real use today would be a ridiculous exercise, so lacking in spatial resolution as to be useless.
 Still, maps do have their uses for purposes of communication.
-So from here, let's walk that boundary (the black dashed line) and see how I work out dealing with said continuing onslaught from without brought to me by the same public that wants their agents to tell me what to do, and how.
+So from here, let's walk that boundary (the black dashed line) and see how I work out dealing with said continuing onslaught from without, as brought to me by the same public that hires agents to tell me what to do, and how.

-As to whether I should have left part of our property alone as a legacy, there's no shortage of "Natural" left in this neighborhood!
+Some say that I should have left part of our property alone as a legacy, yet there's no shortage of "Natural" left in this neighborhood!
 This grove of eucalyptus is just across a road that forms the northern boundary of our property.
-Eucalyptus was originally imported from Australia to make railroad ties.
+Eucalyptus was originally imported from Australia.
 They grow fast, but when it grows in California, it twists and cracks, making lousy lumber.
 The people who imported it, failed to test it first and certainly do not own any responsibility for the consequences.
+Thank you Harvard University.